legrisch/ipdd-poster-template/README.md

 #### Starting up the development server

 So now that everything is ready we can start creating our poster.
 We fire up a local development server with a live preview which lets you see your poster in a real environment – an iframe in another page with certain dimensions.
-Use the already opened terminal, type in `npm run test` and hit return.
+Use the already opened terminal, type in <span class="copy">`npm run test`</span> and hit return.
 This not only starts the server but also openes your browser.
 As the development server is able to hot-module-reload, there's almost never the need to refresh the page when you make changes to your code.

 #### Locations